FriendsOfREDAXO/redaxo-mit-bimmelbam/README.md

 ## Idea

-* A __generic frontend workflow__ that does not necessarily require REDAXO, but works in several contexts (static website, different CMS, web app).
+* A __generic frontend workflow__ that does not necessarily require REDAXO but works in several contexts (static website, different CMS, web app).
 * REDAXO and a static front-end prototype __share all assets__ (CSS, JS, media, ...).
 * The __prototype__ is used for the complete frontend development.
-The REDAXO implementation can be done separately (useful when working in a team).
+Implementation for REDAXO can be done separately (useful when working in a team).
-* Switching between __develop and production mode__ mode takes place outside of REDAXO, and there is no need to modifiy templates or modules.
+* Switch between __develop and production mode__ without touching REDAXO, there is no need to modifiy templates or modules.

 ## Components and features